Student Digital Millennium Copyright Act (DMCA) Notifications

 Cornell policy requires that consequences increase as the number of offenses increase.
-Copying and distributing digital forms of original work such as music, movies, instructors' manuals, textbooks, and video games for which you do not own the copyright or have permission of the copyright holder violates both civil and criminal law, and also may be a violation of university policy.
+Copying and distributing digital forms of original work such as music, movies, instructors' manuals, textbooks, and video games for which you do not own the copyright or have the permission of the copyright holder violates both civil and criminal law, and also may be a violation of university policy.
 As a civil matter, fines begin at $750 per incident and can be as high as $150,000; willful violations can result in criminal penalties, including stiff fines and imprisonment.
 As violation of policy, complaints submitted by copyright owners will be referred to the Office of the Judicial Administrator.
-In compliance with federal law, Cornell University also will block off-campus Internet access for all devices registered to to repeat offenders.
+In compliance with federal law, Cornell University also will block off-campus Internet access for all devices registered to repeat offenders.

 In each case, the first indication you've received a DMCA notice is that Network Quarantine blocks access to the Cornell network for the device.
 This causes your campus connection for the device to be redirected to a web page with information about the notice and the required actions to be taken.
 This information is also emailed to you.

 - First offense: Network Quarantine blocks access to the Cornell network for the device.
 Self release is authorized.
 You acknowledge responsibility for the instructions included in the notice by selecting “I Understand” on the Network Quarantine web page.
 Then, network access is restored for the device during normal business hours.